I have, over the years, attempted to grow cilantro several times. Each time the plants bolted before I got much use out of them.

 You can add more serrano chiles if you like things hot.
 A full teaspoon will give you a nice, warm pesto.

-- 2 cups, packed, of cilantro, large stems removed
+- 2 cups, packed, of cilantro, including stems

 - 1/2 cup blanched almonds